Catskill Mountain Railroad: Secure storage yard and engine house

-CMRR needs a secure area to maintain its equipment, which it had at its Cornell Street yard until it was forced to vacate the yard by Ulster County on April 30, 2016.
-CMRR also needs an all-weather engine house to maintain its equipment year-round.
+CMRR has lacked a secure area to maintain its equipment since a legal settlement with Ulster County forced it to vacate the Cornell Street yard on April 30, 2016.
+CMRR believes that an all-weather engine house is needed to maintain its equipment year-round, and has identified a location adjacent to its permit area in Kingston to be used for this purpose.